SABS-R3-Epidemiology/epiabm/README.md

 ```

 ## Documentation
-Dcumentation on the python backend (pyEpiabm) is stored on [Read The Docs](https://epiabm.readthedocs.io/en/latest/).
+Documentation on the python backend (pyEpiabm) is stored on [Read The Docs](https://epiabm.readthedocs.io/en/latest/).
 The Wiki for this repo also contains more detail on the Ferguson model itself, and where our implementation might differ from that.

 ## References